xcp-ng/xcp-ng-org/docs/vms/vms.md

 #### pfSense/OPNsense Guest Tools

-See this [section](../guides/pfsense/#2-install-guest-utilities) in dedicated guide.
+See [this section](../guides/pfsense/#2-install-guest-utilities) in the dedicated guide.

 #### FreeNAS/TrueNAS Guest Tools